hayesmit/logs_analysis_hayes/README.md

 Create the news database by running `$ psql -d news -f newsdata.sql` in the virtual machine command line. this creates a news database with three tables in it titled articles, log and authors. my code requires the addition of three views.
 Which can be created after gaining access to the news database by entering `psql news` in the command line.
+After the three views are added to your database, exit out of the news database to run `python mitchell_hayes_project_one.py` in the virtualbox command line which supplies the aswers to the three questions above.

 ###view entry one:
 `$ create view id_views as